17 Incredibly Useful Tips for Airbnb Hosts

 Reviewing your guests serves two purposes: it allows you to provide honest feedback and support the Airbnb community… and it also reminds your guests to come back and review you!

-As a new Airbnb host, reviews are your bread and butter–plenty of guests, especially those newer to Airbnb, are hesitant to book properties with few or no reviews.
+Plenty of guests, especially those newer to Airbnb, are hesitant to book properties with few or no reviews.

-While it is not a guarantee, reviewing your guests (especially if the review is a good one) is a great way to up the odds that you can tack on another review of your property.
+While it is not a guarantee, reviewing your guests (especially if the review is a good one) is a great way to increase the odds that you can tack on another review of your property.

 Airbnb Host Tips for Improving the Guest Experience